COSC3020/quicksort-pivot-tesla-a-n-1/README.md

     - P(MMM) = (1/4)^3 = 1/64

-  2.Two elements of one type, one of another (3 positions for the different element):
+  2. Two elements of one type, one of another (3 positions for the different element):

     - P(SSG) = 3 x (1/4)^2 x (1/2) = 3/32 = 6/64